Simon Sinek: You're Being Lied To About AI's Real Purpose! We're Teaching Our Kids To Not Be Human!

 TL;DR

-• AI represents a fundamental threat to human connection and the development of essential human skills in younger generations
+• AI is not just a tool but represents a fundamental threat to human connection and our ability to develop essential human skills like empathy and resilience.

 Key Moments